Accedian/datahub-api/web/sensors/v0.5/pvql.md

 The `FROM` clause lets you specify which layer to request.

-    global.dtt BY application FROM http
+    global.dtt BY application.name FROM http

 ## Date Range